 - Human Rights

-- Alternative Dispute Resolution
+- Conflict Management and Alternative Dispute Resolution

 |University ||University of British Columbia, B.Comm., Honours, 1996|

 Michael S. Richards is a partner specializing in employment law in Toronto.
 Michael was called to the bar in both Ontario and British Columbia and has represented clients before various levels of courts in both provinces, before administrative tribunals, at arbitrations, in mediation and at other negotiations, including collective bargaining.